 Covered in the fridge.

-Tips for storing and making this vegan carrot cake recipe ahead of time
+Tips for storing and making ahead of time

 Although this carrot cake does taste best when fresh, if you must make it ahead of time, I wouldn’t make it more than a day in advance.
 I’d definitely recommend frosting it before putting it away to store, as this helps keep the sponge moist.